saloniilad/saloniilad/README.md

 ## 🚀 What I Actually Do:
 - Build websites that *probably* look better than my sleep schedule.
 - Make ML models that behave only when I bribe them with more data.
-- Lead projects because someone thought I was responsible enough (I’m the PM of an AI ride-sharing platform… yes, really).
+- Sometimes leading projects because someone thought I was responsible enough.
 - Fix bugs I created myself.
 - Google things I should already know.